How to Research Car Insurance Company Reputation and Reviews

 • Auto Insurance Shopping Study — Measures satisfaction with the shopping and quote experience

-• U.S. Auto Insurance Study — Evaluates overall satisfaction across seven categories including trust, price, ease of doing business, problem resolution, and digital channels
+• U.S. Auto Insurance Study — Evaluates overall satisfaction using a 6-point scale across seven categories: trust, price, people, ease of doing business, products/coverages, problem resolution, and digital channels

 • U.S. Auto Claims Satisfaction Study — Focuses specifically on how well insurers handle filed claims